GuopengLin/autorest.ansible-1/docs/00-overalldesign.md

 ### customization support via directives

-At first, Let's see an example where customization is requried.
-Using the current implementation, We'll generate a working ansible module to manage dns record set.
-But the generated python file will be named as ```auzre_rm_recordset.py``` rather than ```azure_rm_dnsrecordset.py```.
-Incluing the "rp name" as part of the output file name is not a fixing rule.
-For resources under compute, this rule should not be applied.
-An ```overides```` directive can be used to support this type of customization:
+Using the current codegen We can generate a working ansible module to manage dns record set.
+But the generated python file is named as ```auzre_rm_recordset.py``` rather than ```azure_rm_dnsrecordset.py```, which is required by the naming convention of azure ansible convention.
+Incluing the "rp name" as part of the output file name, is not a fixing rule.
+For example, when generating resources under ```compute```, this rule should not be applied.
+To solve the "per rp conventions" issue, the codegen should support "the per configuration". uaually, as other autorest based codegen already did, it will be done by adding per codegen directives into the readme.md file under the spec directory.
+For example, an overrides directive coulde be added like the following to rename ```azure_rm_recordset.py``` to ```azure_rm_dnsrecordset.py```.

 ``` yaml $(ansible))
 overides: